AndrewFasano/andrewfasano.github.io/_pages/about.md

 - *2021.06*: &nbsp;🎉 Presented our paper <emph>PyPANDA: taming the pandamonium of whole system dynamic analysis</emph> at NDSS Binary Analysis Research (BAR) 2021
 - *2021.05*: &nbsp;🎉 Presented our SoK paper <emph>Enabling security analyses of embedded systems via rehosting</emph> at AsiaCCS 2021
 - *2020.03*: &nbsp; Completed graduate coursework and achieved PhD candidacy!
-- *2018.09*: &nbsp; Began PhD program at Northeastern University and joined the <a href="https://www.khoury.northeastern.edu/" target="_blank">Khory College of Computer Sciences</a>!
+- *2018.09*: &nbsp; Began PhD program at Northeastern University and joined the <a href="https://www.khoury.northeastern.edu/" target="_blank">Khoury College of Computer Sciences</a>!
 - *2017.07*: &nbsp; Led the Lab RATs to a 10th place finish in <a href="https://www.defcon.org/html/links/dc-ctf.html" target="_blank">DEF CON CTF CTF finals</a>. <a href="https://news.mit.edu/2017/mit-team-lincoln-laboratory-scores-big-at-def-con-hacking-competition-0918" target="_blank">News coverage</a>
 - *2016.12*: &nbsp; Discovered 10 CVEs in a McAfee product. <a href="https://nation.state.actor">Technical write-up</a> and <a href="https://www.theregister.com/2016/12/13/boffin_dishes_10_mcafee_enterprise_bugs_for_chained_rce_root_death/" target="_blank">news coverage</a>